muquit/github-profilegen-go/README.md

 # Introduction

-`github-profilegen-go` is a simple multi-platform tool to generate clean, minimal GitHub profile README.md for your repositories.
+`github-profilegen-go` is a simple cross-platform tool to generate clean, minimal GitHub profile README.md for your repositories.
 It can be usefull if you want to list all your repositories instead of default pinned 6 repositories.